Why Does My Shoulder Hurt? And What Can Be Done About It?

 Stretching and strengthening of the muscles around the shoulder joint may help decrease the burden on the shoulder.
 Preventing atrophy of the muscles through exercise is an important part of maintaining functional use of the shoulder.

 - Joint mobilization is a highly skilled painless technique that our physical therapists provide.
 This involves the loosening of the restricted joint and increasing its range of motion.

 - Myofascial release is a soft tissue therapy for the treatment of muscle immobility and pain.
 The therapy relaxes contracted muscles, improves blood and lymphatic circulation, and stimulates the stretch reflex in muscles.

 Our physical therapists are trained to provide pain relief and manual therapy, and also to teach you a home exercise program.
 Most times a period of physical therapy is initiated for at least 2-4 weeks before any surgical consideration.

 Injections may help decrease inflammation and reduce pain within a joint.
 While this will not cure shoulder arthritis or other shoulder conditions, they can quickly diminish the symptoms and help control pain.

 Prescription and non-prescription drugs that treat pain and inflammation.
-These can be very effective utilized along with physical therapy to help the patient achieve the most relief.
+These can be very effectively utilized along with physical therapy to help the patient achieve the most relief.

 Has been shown to be extremely helpful in relieving pain.
-Our facility offers acupuncture from our trained heath care professionals.
+Our facility offers acupuncture from our trained health care professionals.